 (Brenham Campus): There is no required textbook for this course.
-Students are expected to wear comfortable dance clothing for stage movement.
+Students are expected to wear comfortable dance clothing and jazz, ballet, or character shoes for stage movement.
 Supplemental Material: Itkin, B. & Aven, R. C. (1994).
 ACTING: PLANNING AND PREPARING.
 New York: HarperCollins Publishing.

-Students will be expected to evaluate one dramatic production during the semester and will submit a written evaluation detailing the experience.
-This evaluation will touch upon the play's meaning, visual effectiveness, directorial choices, script or book, acting, and the students' personal feelings of the work.
+Students will be expected to attend at least one dramatic production during the semester and will submit a written evaluation detailing the experience.

 Scene #1 will be worth 10% of the total grade, or 100 points.